konkolyseismolab/seismolab/docs/source/about.rst

 The `SeismoLab project <https://konkoly.hu/seismolab/>`_ is funded by the Élvonal (Forefront) Research Excellence Program of the Hungarian National Office for Research, Development and Innovation, from 01/09/2021 to 31/08/2026.

-This software is developed and maintained by Attila Bódi.
+This software was published in `JOSS <https://doi.org/10.21105/joss.07118>`_ and is developed and maintained by Attila Bódi.